 The Company's policy in compensating executive officers is to establish methods and levels of compensation that will provide strong incentives to promote the profitability and growth of the Company and reward superior performance.
 Compensation of executive officers includes base salary, performance-based incentive bonuses and stock-based programs.
+The Company's general approach to compensating executive officers is to pay cash salaries which are competitive with salaries paid to executives of other companies in the Company's industry, which are of similar size and engaged in a similar line of business, and to employ a subjective assessment of the individual's experience and past and potential contribution to the Company.
 Salaries are established by the Committee based on the Committee's subjective assessment of the executive's scope of responsibility, level of experience, individual performance, and contribution to the business.

 The Company believes that the emphasis on performance-based and stock-based compensation serves to align the interests of the executive officers with the interests of the Company's stockholders.
 The Company also seeks to establish overall compensation levels that are sufficiently competitive to attract, retain, and motivate highly competent management personnel.
 Base salaries for Messrs.
-Wertz and Liu are paid in accordance with subjective criteria set by the Committee.
+King, Liu, and Wertz are paid in accordance with subjective criteria set by the President and Chief Executive Officer of the Company.
+The performance-based incentive bonuses are paid in accordance with subjective criteria, which is based on specific financial performance results against goals established prior to the start of the fiscal year.